sivavithu/Api-GateWay-MicroServices/Readme.md

 ﻿# API Gateway with Ocelot - Beginner-Friendly Microservices Orchestration

-Welcome to the **API Gateway** project!
+Welcome to the **API Gateway**!
 This is a beginner-friendly, lightweight API Gateway built using **Ocelot** in ASP.NET Core, designed to orchestrate microservices for authentication and CRUD operations.
 It serves as a single entry point for your applications, securely routing requests to downstream services while enforcing JWT-based authentication.
 Perfect for developers new to microservices or those looking to learn, this project offers an easy-to-understand setup with scalability and security in mind.

 ## ✨ Why This Project Stands Out
 - **Beginner-Friendly**: Simple setup and clear documentation for learning microservices.